ridam27/Amazon-Clone/README.md

 # Amazon Clone
 This project is a front-end clone of Amazon's website, built with HTML and CSS.
 It includes the main homepage layout and a sign-in page, designed to replicate Amazon's look and feel.

-The site is fully responsive, ensuring a smooth user experience across all devices.
+But the site is not resposive.
+Only suitable to be viewed on Desktops and Laptops.

 ## 🌐 Live Demo - Hosted on Netlify
 Experience the live version of the project here: 👉 [ridam-amazon.netlify.app](https://ridam-amazon.netlify.app)